ThunderFly-aerospace/docs/instruments/TF-G250/index.md

 * **Energy-efficient design** — energy recuperation during descent reduces battery mass.
 * **Low operating cost and high reusability** — unlike disposable sondes.
 * **Greater usable ceiling** than typical multirotors of comparable weight.
+* **Wind gust resistance** — The autogyro airframe is inherently stable by principle of flight and, therefore, less affected by sudden gusts than multirotor or fixed-wing platforms, ensuring operation even under turbulent weather.
-* **Benign glide path** ensures low risk in case of emergency.
+* **Benign glide path** ensures low airspace risk in case of emergency.

-These properties make TF-G250 an ideal solution for research institutions and meteorological services seeking sustainable and repeatable atmospheric profiling alternative to classical radiosondes.
+These properties make TF-G250 an ideal solution for research institutions and meteorological services seeking a sustainable and repeatable atmospheric profiling alternative to classical radiosondes.

 ## Key Design Features